April 09, 2021 4 min read

 All E.B.
 Stone fertilizers contain natural microbes called mycorrhizae which are one of the secrets to their effectiveness.
 These are the magicians that attach to plant roots to help them be vigorous, disease resistant, productive.
 The microbes can be destroyed by direct sunlight, so when adding these fertilizers to existing plants, it should be scratched in or covered with compost or surrounding soil and watered in so the microbes can get down to the roots as soon as possible.

-Begin other prevention measures such as spraying apples and pears with Orchard Spray.
+Begin other prevention measures such as spraying apples and pears with Bonide Orchard Spray.
 Bait for pests like slugs and cutworms with Sluggo Plus.
-As warm weather arrives, aphids and spittlebugs will become more prominent but are more an esthetic than actual issue.
+As warm weather arrives, aphids and spittlebugs will become more prominent but are more an aesthetic than actual issue.
 A good strong stream of the hose will knock them off and they won’t return, but if you miss any, they reproduce overnight.
 Or you can leave them as food for birds and other beneficial insects.
 Keep your plants well fed and watered and you’ll have many fewer insect problems.

 Support your existing edibles by applying compost and mulch to berries and perennial vegetables.
-Blueberries get a boost from adding acid balanced fertilizer E.B.
+Blueberries get a boost from adding acid balanced E.B.
 Stone Rhododendron, Azalea, Gardenia fertilizer—yes it works wonders for all those plants!
 Mulching and weeding can also help deter pests and make for easier summer gardening.